 When considering rehabilitation programs and treatment centers, keep your loved one’s tendencies and past in mind.
 Have they received treatment in the past?
 Do they respond better in groups or individual learning environments?

 Consider each program through your loved one’s potential lens and choose your top 1-3 programs that potentially match their needs.
-Be prepared for them to dislike your options, and considering looking for additional programs alongside them if possible.
+Be prepared for them to dislike your options, and consider looking for additional programs alongside them if possible.

 2. Identify Things You Love about Your Loved Ones